meghna-saxena/hollywood-burgers/Notes/Notes.md

 ## Display price above controls
 - pass the totalPrice set in state to the controls comp
 - fixed the value by tofixed(2) method

+## Added order button
+Made a `purchasable` property in state with initial state value false.
+Set state to true whenever some item is added.
+Therefore made a handler where total ingredients are added to get the sum.
+And if sum>0, set purchasable state to true.

+## Order summary modal
+- Made new property `purchasing` in state and set it to false
+- Made an onclick event on the order btn.
+- Whenever the btn is clicked it will execute a function where `purchasing` will be set to true
+- Pass this `purchasing` property as `show` attribute in modal
+- Put the conditions of css depending on the true or false value